-Although there was not overall public support the development of the site through the initial site consultation in autumn 2018, the Site Assessment Report categorised it as a "green" sites which is considered the most suitable due to its smaller size and its close proximity to the existing built form of the village.
+10.5 Although there was not overall public support the development of the site through the initial site consultation in autumn 2018, the Site Assessment Report categorised it as a "green" sites which is considered the most suitable due to its smaller size and its close proximity to the existing built form of the village.
+In addition, the site has previously obtained permission for residential development.

-Policy 6: The Allocation of NP08 - Rampton
+Policy 2: The Allocation of land to the north of Treswell Road, Rampton

-- 1. The land identified on Map 3 is allocated for up to nine dwellings.
-The development of this site is subject to the all the following criteria being satisfactorily met: - a) the residential units along Treswell Road must be linear in form, front the roadside and be set back to reflect the existing properties along Treswell Road: - b) it should provide a mix of two, three and four bedroomed properties; - c) the important frontage to the front of the site, as identified on Map 11 should be safeguarded from alteration or loss; - d) any existing hedgerows to the front of the site should be retained, where possible; - e) the proposal must not have an unacceptable negative impact on the private amenity of neighbouring properties along Treswell Road; - there is appropriate lighting and off-street parking provision for each dwelling; - g) it should provide a safe access away from the corner of Treswell Road and close to the existing houses to the edge of the village; and - h) a footway will be required connecting the site to the village, and the village speed limit would require moving to a point West of the site access.
+- 1. The land identified on Map 3 is allocated for up to eleven dwellings.
+The development of this site is subject to the all the following criteria being satisfactorily met: - a) the residential units along Treswell Road should only be linear in form, front the roadside and be set back to reflect the existing properties along Treswell Road to the east; - b) it should provide a mix of two, three and four bedroomed properties; - the hedgerow on the southern boundary of the site should be retained and incorporated into the wider design and layout of the site except where vehicular access is required into the site; - d) the proposal should not have an unacceptable impact on amenity of residential properties to the east of the site and those to the south of Treswell Road; - e) the development provides appropriate lighting and off-street parking provision for each dwelling; - f) it should provide a safe access in the eastern part of the site; and - g) the layout of the site incorporates a footpath connection to Treswell Road.